googleapis/google-cloud-dotnet/apis/Google.Cloud.BigQuery.V2/docs/design.md

 as an invisible default, but it is still possible to query a dataset/table/job in a different project.

+## Options

+All operations accept at least one "options" parameter (and sometimes more, if the operation is a shortcut for multiple operations).
+All properties on options classes are nullable, with null being the default value, indicating that the user hasn't specified that option.

 ## Datasets, tables and results

 All the relevant operations are available on `BigQueryClient`, but